TomSouthwick/Team-Profile-Generator/README.md

 <h3 align="center">Team Profile Generator</h3>

   <p align="center">
     A simple CLI app that dynamically creates a fully styled html element with team members from an orgnisation.
 This output can be viewed in the browser.
+The class structure is tested using Jest
     <br />
     <a href="https://github.com/TomSouthwick/Team-Profile-Generator"><strong>Explore the docs »</strong></a>
     <br />